blockchain-certificates/cert-issuer/README.md

 # cert-issuer

-The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
+The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin or Ethereum blockchains.
+That transaction includes the hash of the certificate itself.

-Note: Work on Blockcerts v3 is underway.
-It will handle Blockcerts using the Verifiable Credentials standard, and sign them with MerkleProof2019.
-Thus, cert-issuer v3 will _not_ be backward compatible - v2 Blockcerts will not issue from v3 cert-issuer.
+Blockcerts v3 is released.
+This new version of the standard leverages the [W3C Verifiable Credentials specification](https://www.w3.org/TR/vc-data-model/), and documents are signed with [MerkleProof2019 LD signature](https://w3c-ccg.github.io/lds-merkle-proof-2019/).
+Use of [DIDs (Decentralized Identifiers)](https://www.w3.org/TR/did-core/) is also possible to provide more cryptographic proof of the ownership of the issuing address.
+See [section](#working-with-dids) down below

+Cert-issuer v3 is _not_ backwards compatible and does not support Blockcerts v2 issuances.
+If you need to work with v2, you need to install cert-issuer v2 or use the [v2](https://github.com/blockchain-certificates/cert-issuer/tree/v2) branch of this repo.
+You may expect little to no maintenance to the v2 code at this point.

 ## Web resources
 For development or testing using web requests, check out the documentation at [docs/web_resources.md](./docs/web_resources.md).